Kuwguap/calvarypay/DATABASE_SETUP_INSTRUCTIONS.md

-# 🗄️ **EliteePay Database Setup Instructions**
+# 🗄️ **CalvaryPay Database Setup Instructions**

 ## **Critical: Database Setup Required for Authentication**

-The EliteePay authentication system requires a properly configured Supabase database.
+The CalvaryPay authentication system requires a properly configured Supabase database.
 Follow these steps to set up the database and resolve timeout issues.

 ---